BaluMediaServer/BaluMediaServer/README.md

 - v1.1.10: Adding a custom class 'ServerConfiguration' to handle more easily all the server configurations.

 - v1.1.11: Fixing Server to allow Configuration Class, fixing MjpegServer disposal on Server class, fixing MjpegServer to set a fixed bitrate to 30 fps and fixing CPU leaks.

+- v1.2.0: Adding new global encoder for compatiblity with multiple devices not only Mediatek and fixing some features from the server to handle clients.
 ---

 **Thanks for checking out Balu Media Server!**